solana-labs/solana/docs/src/proposals/unified-scheduler.md

 ## Architechtural problem

-- there's two execution scheduling algorithms, and both are subotimmal and the independent algorithms are exposing the so-called replayability risk
+- there's two execution scheduling algorithms, and both are subotimmal for current tx load. independent algorithms are exposing the so-called replayability risk

+also, increasing banking threads doesn't linearly scale to the number of cpu cores.

 ## Current Transaction load pattern

-## Redefiend scheduling design goal
+## Redefined scheduler's design goal

 saturate N cores with full of tx exec cycles.